payalahuja98/FacebookPrivacyProject/README.md

 # FacebookPrivacyProject

-Team project for CS 468/ADV 492 at University of Illinois at Urbana-Champaign.
+Team project for CS 468: Tech and Advertising Campaigns

 Redesign of Facebook website based on user research into privacy and ad preferences.